tkb-github/attested-conjectures/zetzel.md

+---
+title: Textual Criticism and the Transmission of Latin Texts
+description: A bibliography composed with the needs of graduate students in mind
+author: James Zetzel
+locale: en_US
+---
 # Textual Criticism and the Transmission of Latin Texts

 **A bibliography composed with the needs of graduate students in mind**